andrewheiss/Dissertation/Writing/1_cs_regime_stability/cs_regime_stability.md

 To these hypotheses, I construct a new time-series, cross-sectional dataset of 97 autocracies from 1991–2014, compiling a set of variables from several well-established and new data sources.

+In spite of the methodological advances of the CSRE index and the comprehensive collections of NGO legislation, no measure fully reflects the regulatory environment for *international* NGOs.
+There is unfortunately no systematic way to quantitatively disentangle the application of the regulatory environment to domestic and international organizations—laws that govern civil society tend to cover both domestic and international organization, and regulations that are applied to international NGOs are often the same as those applied to domestic NGOs.
+With a few notable exceptions, regimes rarely craft legislation aimed primarily and exclusively at regulating *international* NGOs.

+Thus, the analysis of the civil society regulatory environment in this chapter encompasses domestic, foreign-funded domestic, and foreign NGOs.
+In the following chapter I carefully examine each of my theory's hypotheses in the cases of Russia, China, and Egypt, look at each regime's imposition of legislation targeted specifically at international NGOs, and compare the conclusions of the case studies with the statistical results of this chapter.

 ## Dependent variable

 ### Measuring civil society restrictions